raspberrypilearning/deck-of-cards/en/step_5.md

 title: Why do we use properties?
 ---

-### Why do we use properties?

-Why would we want to use the `@property` and `.setter` decorators to create properties instead of just creating a `get_suit()` and `set_suit()` method?
+Why would we want to use the `@property` and `.setter` decorators to create properties instead of just creating a `get_suit()` method and a `set_suit()` method?

-There are several reasons why:
+There are several reasons:

 - It's shorter and nicer to be able to refer to `card.suit` rather than `card.get_suit()` and `card.set_suit()`.
+For example:

 ```python
 my_suit = card.suit
 card.suit = "spades"
 ```

-rather than:
+is much neater than:

 ```python
 my_suit = card.get_suit()
 card.set_suit("spades")
 ```

-- You can make complex functions look like simple operations, think back to the led example on step 1, you dont have to know how to turn on and led, on() does it all for you.
+- You can make complex functions look like simple operations.
+Think back to the LED example on step 1: you don't need to know the details of how to turn on an LED with your computer – `on()` does it all for you.

-- If you have used properties rather than setting attributes and you need to change how the Class work, you can do so without breaking any code that uses the class.
-For example, the original `suit` setter you wrote simply stored the suit, but let's say you want to store it in capitals.
-To do so, you can just change the code within the property and all suits would be stored as capitals:
+- If you use properties rather than allowing direct access to attributes and you need to change how the class works, you can do so without breaking any code that uses the class.
+For example, the original `suit` setter you wrote simply stored the suit, but let's say you want to store it in capital letters.
+To do so, you can just change the code within the property:

 ```python
 @suit.setter